Devlander-Software/discord-webhook-notifier-action/ORGANIZATION-SETUP.md

 # Organization-Wide Discord Notifications Setup Guide

-This guide shows you how to set up centralized Discord notifications across your entire GitHub organization using the Discord Notify Action, so you don't have to repeat the same configuration in every repository.
+This guide shows you how to set up centralized Discord notifications across your entire GitHub organization using the Discord Webhook Notifier Action, so you don't have to repeat the same configuration in every repository.

 ## 🏢 Overview